-Each part of it has to draw candidates in, and with good reason—there’s tough competition for talent, and people weigh a lot of different factors before they decide to apply for a role.
-Here are simple steps to enhance your job ad so it can attract the ideal candidate.
+Each part of a job ad should draw candidates in, and with good reason—there’s tough competition for talent, and people weigh a lot of different factors before they decide to apply for a role.

-What’s more, candidates are also spending most of their job searching time on mobile, so your summary must be well-structured, easy-to-read and enticing enough to capture the attention of candidates.
+What’s more, candidates are also spending more time searching on mobile now, so making sure your summary is well-structured, easy-to-read and concise can help capture their attention.

 Appeal to your ideal candidates